 In Phase II, you are integrated into a single common pathway alongside undergraduate students on our five-year course.

 We recognise the increasingly difficult scenarios that doctors may encounter, so medical ethics is a particularly strong theme in the curriculum.
 You will also develop the key skills of communication, information handling, reasoning, judgement, reflective practice and decision making.

 The quality of the medicine study experience at Newcastle is recognised with an overall satisfaction score of 95% in the National Student Survey 2013, ranking us seventh in the UK.

 We rank among the best British universities for medicine in:

-Medicine at Newcastle also ranks in the top 150 universities in the world in the QS World University Rankings by Subject.
+Medicine at Newcastle also ranks in the top 150 universities in the world in the QS World University Rankings by Subject 2014.